 CHANGE lab director Dr. Idia Thurston recently had her manuscript Cross-sectional and Prospective Examination of Weight Misperception and Depressive Symptoms among Adolescents with Overweight and Obesity accepted for publication in Prevention Science.
 CHANGE lab member Rebecca Kamody is a co-author on the paper.

-CHANGE lab member and clinical psychology doctoral student, Robin Hardin, received an honorable mention at SPPAC’s Adolescent and Young Adult SIG poster contest.
+Robin Hardin received an honorable mention at SPPAC’s Adolescent and Young Adult SIG poster contest.
 Robin completed her poster while on a research placement at St. Jude in Memphis.